cca/libraries_wagtail/docs/startup.md

 DATABASES = {
     'default': {
+        'ENGINE': 'django.db.backends.postgresql',
+        'NAME': 'libraries_cca_edu',
+        'USER': 'libuser',
+        'PASSWORD': 'password', # can be left blank for no password 'HOST': 'localhost',
+    },
+    'local': {
         'ENGINE': 'django.db.backends.sqlite3',
         'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
     }
 }
 ```

+I recommend using a postgres database rather than a sqlite3 one simply because it's closer to what the production site does, even if it means employing a large stack during local development.

 The site comes with settings for Elasticsearch but doesn't enable it by default.
 To enable it, install Elasticsearch, start the ES server, and add a passage like this to libraries/settings/local_settings.py: